Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • At least 1/3rd of the beneficiaries shall be women

-• Under no circumstance the person will be paid less than the minimum wage
+• Under no circumstance will the person be paid less than the minimum wage

-• State Government may make rules to carry out the provisions of Act subject to the conditions of consistency rules made by the Central Government
+• State Government may make rules to carry out the provisions of Act, subject to the conditions of consistency rules made by the Central Government

-Every adult member of a rural household who ready to do unskilled manual work and who wants to seek employment under the Act shall follow the following procedure:
+Every adult member of a rural household who is ready to do unskilled manual work and who wants to seek employment under the Act shall follow the following procedure:

 1. Now you have to choose your State name from the given list.